 - The Best Keto Veggie Dip | That’s right—this tasty recipe is suitable for a keto diet, being low in carbs and higher in fat.

-- Mayo | Mayonnaise helps create the silky and creamy base for the veggie dip.
+- Mayo – Mayonnaise helps create the silky and creamy base for the veggie dip.
 I like to use Chosen Foods Avocado Mayo for a healthier alternative and better flavor.
 However, you may use whatever mayo is your favorite.

-- Greek yogurt | Plain Greek yogurt completes the creamy base for the veggie dip, adding a little tang along with the velvety and light texture.
-Use full fat or non-fat.
+- Greek yogurt – Plain Greek yogurt completes the creamy base for the veggie dip, adding a little tang and a velvety, light texture.
+Use full-fat or non-fat.

-- Red wine vinegar | Deepen the dip’s flavor by adding a bit of red wine vinegar, and a little zip.
+- Red wine vinegar – Deepen the dip’s flavor by adding a bit of red wine vinegar, and a little zip.

-- Garlic and onion powder | Sprinkle in some savory notes and subtle spice with garlic powder and onion powder.
+- Garlic and onion powder – Sprinkle in some savory notes and subtle spice with garlic powder and onion powder.

-- Herbs | Dried chives, dill, and parsley are what you’ll use to season the dip, feel free to use fresh too!
+- Herbs – Dried chives, dill, and parsley are what you’ll use to season the dip, feel free to use fresh too!

-- Kosher Salt and pepper | Throw in a dash of salt and black pepper to pull all the flavors together of this creamy dip.
+- Kosher Salt and pepper – Throw in a dash of salt and black pepper to pull all the flavors together in this creamy dip.

-- Optional garnish | If desired, garnish the vegetable dip with fresh chives, parsley, and sliced green onions.
+- Optional garnish – If desired, garnish the vegetable dip with fresh chives, parsley, and sliced green onions.

-How to Make the Best Veggie Dip
+How to make this Veggie Dip Recipe

-All you need to do to create this easy and delicious crudité dip recipe is mix the ingredients.
+- All you need to do to create this easy and delicious crudité dip recipe is mix the ingredients.
 So, grab a medium bowl and add in the mayonnaise, Greek yogurt, red wine vinegar, garlic powder, onion powder, chives, dill, parsley, salt, and pepper.
 Stir until everything is combined and velvety smooth.

-Then, transfer the completed veggie dip to a small bowl fit for the occasion, whether it be a casual family gathering or a festive holiday feast.
+- Then, transfer the completed veggie dip to a small bowl fit for the occasion, whether it be a casual family gathering or a festive holiday feast.

-I like to chill the dip in the refrigerator for at least 30 minutes before serving.
+- I like to chill the dip in the refrigerator for at least 30 minutes before serving.
 This allows all the flavors to meld.
 Even better after sitting for about 24 hours!

-However, you may also serve this irresistible dip right away.
+- However, you may also serve this irresistible dip right away.
 Place the serving bowl of veggie dip in the center of a tray and surround it with your choice of crisp vegetables, making a beautiful crudité platter!

-Fresh Tips
+Expert Tips

 - If you prefer not to chill the recipe before serving, ensure all your ingredients, like the yogurt and mayo, are nice and cold before throwing it all together.